Helsinki-Genomic-Graph-Database/HGGD/documentation/user_manual.md

 Removing data works from inside the docker container.

 1. Run `sudo docker exec -it hggd bash` to access the docker container.
 2. Navigate to the data-folder with `cd data` or to the template folder with `cd src/templates/user_templates`.
 You can remove single files with `rm filename` and folders with `rm -r foldername`.
+Removing description files without removing the corresponding dataset or graph should not be done.
 3. In the case of removing data, the UI should be run afterwards with `python3 src/index.py` in the main directory.
 If removing templates, both the .json-file and the corresponding html-file in the `pages`-subfolder should be removed.
 4. Exit the container with `exit` command.
 5. Restart the container with `sudo docker-compose restart hggd` command.